Sai-Farahani/Effective-Cpp-Notes/README.md

 - Whenever there is a new statement, try to put it in a separate statement, especially when using the new object to put it in a smart pointer

 # 18. Make interfaces easy to use correctly and hard to use incorrectly

+There are a lot of errors a client can make, you should create interfaces that are hard to use incorrectly

+	Date(int month, int day, int year);
+	/* There are a lot of problems with this piece of code.
+For example, the client could reverse the order of day and month */ Date(const Month &m, const Day &d, const &year);
+	// Note that each type of data is designed as a seperate class here, the month can be limited to only 12 months class Month
+	{
+	public:
+		static Month Jan()
+		{
+			return Month(1);
+		}
+		// here functions are used instead of objects
+	};

+	// Functions that return pointers could also become an issue Investment *createInvestment(); // Smart pointers can prevent the user from forgetting to delete the pointer or from deleting the pointer twice std::shared_ptr<Investment> createInvestment(); // You can force the client to use smart pointers and even create custom deleters std::shared_ptr<Investment>pInv(static_cast<Investment*>(0), getRidOfInvestment);

+# 19. Treat class design as type design

+Consider the following when designing a class:
+- How new class object should be created and constructed
+- What should be the difference between initialization and assignment of objects (different function calls, constructors and assignment operators)
+- What does it mean if the new class is passed by value?
+- What are the resiotrctions on legal values for your new type?
+- Does your new type fit into an inheritance graph?
+- What kind of type conversions are allowed for your new type?
+- What operators and functions make sense for the new type?
+- What standard functions should be disallowed?
+- Who should have access to the memebers of your new type?
+- What is the "undeclared interface" of your new type?
+- How general is your new type?
+- Is a new type really what you need?
+Maybe it's better to just define a non-member function or template, if you just define a new derived clas or add functionality to the original class,

+# 20. Replce pass-by-value with pass-by-reference-to-const
+Prefer pass-by=reference-to-const to pass-by-value, mainly to improve effciency, while avoiding the problem of parameters cutting between base clases and subclasses

+	bool validateSudente(const Student &s);
+	// Saves a lot of construction, destruction and copy assignment operations bool validateSudent(s);

+	subStudent s;
+	validateStudent(s);
+	// After calling it the function only receives a student type, and there will be problems if there is an overloaded operation

+Summarization:
+- Prefer pass-by-reference-to-const over pass-by-value.
+It's typically more efficient and it avoids the slicing problem
+- The rule doesn't apply to built-in types and STL iterator and function object types.
+For them pass-by-value is usually appropriate.

+# 21. Don't try to return a reference when you must return an object

+It is easy to return a local variable that has been destroyed.
+If you want to ceeate it with new on the heap, the user can't delete it.
+Even if you want to use static, there will be a lot of problem.

+	inline const Rational operator*(const Rational &lhs, const Rational &rhs) {
+		return Rational(lhs.n * rhs.n, lhs.d * rhs.d);
+	}

+Of course, the cost of writing it this way is too high and effciencyt will be relativly low.

+# 22. Declare data memeber private

+You should make member variables private, and then use public memeber functions to access them.
+The advantage of this method is that you can control memeber variables more precisely, including controlling read-write, read-only access, etc.

+At the same time, if the public variable is changed, and a variable is widely used in the code, then a lot of code is broken and in need to be rewritten.

+In addition, protected is not more encapsulating than public, because protected varibales, when changed, their subclasss code will also be destroyed.

+# 23. Prefer non-memeber non-friend functions to memeber functions

+The difference is as follows

+	class WebBrowser
+	{
+	public:
+		void clearCache();
+		void clearHistory();
+		void removeCookies();
+	};

+	// member function
+	class WebBrowser
+	{
+	public:
+		// .....
+		void clearEverything()
+		{
+			clearCache();
+			clearHistory();
+			removeCookies();
+		}
+	};

+	// non-member non-friend function
+	void clearBrowser(WebBrowser &wb)
+	{
+		wb.clearCache();
+		wb.clearHistory();
+		wb.removeCookies();
+	}

+Members can access private functions, enums, typedefs, etc. of the class, but non-memeber functions can't access those things, so non-member non-friend functions are better.

+The usage of namespaces is also mentioned here.
+Namespaces can be used to devide some convenvience function and to put different typed of methods in the same namespace into different files(This is also how the C++ standard library is organized).

+	#include "webbrowser.h"

+	namespace WebBrowserStuff
+	{
+		class WebBrowser(){...}
+	};

+	#include "webbrowserbookmarks.h"
+	namespace WebBrowserStuff
+	{
+		// all bookmark related convenvience functions
+	};

+# 24. Declare non-member functions when type conversion should apply to all parameters

+If you want to multiply an int type varibale with a Rational variable and it's a member function, when an implicit conversion occurs, an error occurs because there is no type conversion from int to Rational

+	class Rational
+	{
+	public:
+		const Rational operator*(const Rational& rhs) const;
+	};
+	Rational oneHalf;
+	result = oneHalf * 2;
+	result = 2 * oneHalf; // Error, tries to convert int to Rational

+	non-member
+	class Rational{...};
+	const Rational operator*(const Rational &lhs, const Rational &rhs) {...}

+Summarization:
+- If you need type conversions on all parameters to a function(including the one pointed to by the this pointer), the function must be a non-memeber

+# 25. Consider support for a non-throwing swap

+It is difficult to write a swap that is effcient, less prone to misunderstandings, and has consistency.

+	// old code
+	class Widget
+	{
+	public:
+		Widget &operator=(const Widget &rhs)
+		{
+			*pImpl = *(rhs.pImpl); // inefficient
+		}
+	private:
+		WidgetImpl* pImpl;
+	};

+	// new code
+	namespace WidgetStuff
+	{
+		template<typename T>
+		class Widget
+		{
+			void swap(Widget &other)
+			{
+				using std::swap; // this declaration is a specialization of std::swap swap(pImpl, other.pImpl);
+			}
+		}
+	};

+	...
+	template<typename T> // non-memeber swap
+	void swap(Widget<T> &a, Widget<T> &b)
+	{
+		// does not belong in the std namespace a.swap(b);
+	}

+Swap implementation:

+	namespace std
+	{
+		template<typename T>
+		void swap(T& a, T& b)
+		{
+			T temp(a);
+			a = b;
+			b = temp;
+		}
+	}

+Summarization:
+- Provide a swap member function when std::swap would be inefficient for your type.
+Make sure your swap doesn't throw exceptions
+- If you offer a member swap, also offer a non-member swap that calls the member.
+For classes(not templates), specialize std::swap, too.
+- When calling swap, emply a using declaration for std::swap, then call swap without namespace qualification.
+- It's fine to totally specialize std templates for user-defined types, but never try to add something completly new to std